-Why is the flu more common during the winter season?December 13th, 2012 by Lindsey A Haugh in Diseases, Conditions, Syndromes /
+Why is the flu more common during the winter season?December 13, 2012 by Lindsey A Haugh in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Influenza, commonly known as the flu, has distinct transmission patterns around the world.
 In temperate regions, influenza's occurrence peaks during the winter season, while in some tropical regions, the disease's occurrence tends to correspond with the rainy season.